mharen/mharen.github.io/_posts/2011/2011-02-end-of-super-bowl-style-advertising.md

 ---
+layout: post
 date: '2011-02-07T22:53:00.001-05:00'
-description: ''
-published: true
-slug: 2011-02-end-of-super-bowl-style-advertising
 categories:
-- Television
+- television
-- Marketing
+- marketing
-- In the News
+- in the news
-time_to_read: 5
 title: The End Of Super Bowl-Style Advertising
 ---